-Fowler and Beck [9] describe 22 bad smells; however, the analysis conducted in the references reveals that other bad smells are also credited to Fowler and Beck.
+smells are also credited to Fowler and Beck.
 This happens because, there is an online catalog that extends the book, and beside the bad smells, Fowler and Beck also present some development conventions considered to be good practice, and the violation of these practices are considered as bad smells by some studies.
-For example, CLASS DATA SHOULD BE PRIVATE (CDSBP) is a bad smell defined as: "a class exposing its attributes" [326], also known as FIELD PUBLIC [311].
+For instance, CLASS DATA SHOULD BE PRIVATE (CDSBP) is a bad smell defined as: "a class exposing its attributes" [326], also known as FIELD PUBLIC [311].
 Tufano et al. [360] credit this bad smell to Fowler and Beck.
 However, Fowler and Beck do not explicitly declare this bad smell, but present the concept that the public fields should be converted to private fields and advisor methods should be created (Encapsulate Field [9]).
 Therefore, Fowler and Beck implicitly declare this "bad smell" and hence some researchers credit its origin to them.
 The same happens with other bad smells from Table 6 (e.g., ANTISINGLETON [319], MISPLACED CLASS [345]).

 We also found that the combination of bad smells is a strategy to justify the description of new bad smells.
-For example, the smell "DUPLICATE CODE IN CONDITIONAL BRANCHES", defined as: "same or similar code structure repeated within the branches of a conditional statement" [322], is the combination of SWITCH STATEMENTS [9] and DU-PLICATE CODE [9].
+For example, the smell "DUPLICATE CODE IN CONDITIONAL BRANCHES", defined as: "same or similar code structure repeated within the branches of a conditional statement" [322], is the combination of SWITCH STATEMENTS [9] and DUPLICATE CODE [9].
 The statement "The problem with switch statements is essentially that of duplication" [9] confirms our observation.

 The interpretation of bad smell subjective definitions also has led to new bad smell descriptions.
-This can be found in Mäntylä et al. [371], where the authors show that LARGE CLASS can be interpreted using two points of view (Size - LARGE CLASS ONLY [311] and Complexity - COMPLEX CLASS [317]).
+This can be found in Mantyla et al. [371], where the authors show that LARGE CLASS can be interpreted using two points of view (Size - LARGE CLASS ONLY [311] and Complexity - COMPLEX CLASS [317]).
 The same happens with other bad smells (e.g., MANY ATTRIBUTES [311], BRAIN CLASS [324], CLASS ONE METHOD [335]).

 The literature also describes original bad smells, i.e., those that appear from the systematic observation or necessity.
 One example of original bad smells was proposed by Abebe et al. [43], who define a "LEXICON BAD SMELL" as: "a concept similar to that of a "code smell" and it refers to potential lexicon construction problems, which could be solved by means of refactoring (typically renaming) actions".
-Similarly, other bad smells are also considered original (e.g., COMPO-SITION BLOAT [294], FORCED JOIN POINT [294], LINGUISTIC ANTIPATTERNS [398]).
+Similarly, other bad smells are also considered original (e.g., COMPOSITION BLOAT [294], FORCED JOIN POINT [294], LINGUISTIC ANTIPATTERNS [398]).